gdsc-umit/Component-Collections/README.md

 Checkout our `CONTRIBUTING.md` to know more.

 ## Code Of Conduct 🙋🏽‍♀️
-We have adopted the code of conduct that we expect our participants to adhere to.
+Before you start contributing, We expect all contributors to follow these guidelines to create a respectful and inclusive environment for everyone.

 ## Thankyou !! 🙏🏽
 Happy Learning !
 Happy Coding !